 The attribute data must be correct for the taxlot in question.

-The attribute data must contain all of the elements specified in Section 3.0 of this standard.
+The attribute data must contain all the elements specified in Section 3.0 of this standard.

 The individual components of the attribute data elements must be complete, as appropriate, and contain the correct information.